What is a Director’s Loan Account?27 Jun 2019

-While a DLA won’t set your pulse racing, understanding the ins and outs of this topic will keep you on the right side of the law and open your eyes to the tax obligations that go hand-in-hand with this element of a limited company.
+While a directors loan account won’t set your pulse racing, understanding the ins and outs of this topic will keep you on the right side of the law and open your eyes to the tax obligations that go hand-in-hand with this element of a limited company.

 Our team of tax experts have broken down everything you need to know about a director’s loan account below.